learn-co-students/react-async-gif-search-lab-nyc-web-091619/README.md

 `<GifListContainer />` should be a container that does data fetching and then renders its corresponding sub-component.
 That’s it.

 > If you haven't learned about container vs presentation components yet, don't worry.
 We'll dig deeper into them soon enough.
-For now, just know that container components _container_ other components.
+For now, just know that container components _contain_ other components.
 They themselves usually aren't visibly on the page.
 Presentational components, on the other hand, are components can you _can_ visibly see on the page (like our `Navbar`).

-In our app, the `<GifListContainer />` will be responsible for fetching the data from the giphy API, storing the first 3 gifs from the response in its component **state**, and passing that data down to its child, the `<GifList>` component, as a prop.
+In our app, the `<GifListContainer />` will be responsible for fetching the data from the Giphy API, storing the first 3 gifs from the response in its component **state**, and passing that data down to its child, the `<GifList>` component, as a prop.